 Maybe technology has changed.

-Answering your own tough questions also clears the debris off the bridge that blocks the way to a new, more satisfying life.
+Journaling on your own tough questions can clear the debris off the bridge that currently blocks the way to your beautiful, enlivened future life.

 Sometimes even if you have managed to force yourself to stay strapped to your work treadmill, your body presses the auto-eject button, and out you fly.